 University financing programs currently exist to finance both long-term projects (e.g. the ILP) and short-term projects (e.g. the FAST program).
 The Bridge program addresses the timing gap between project expenditures and the receipt of gift funds to accelerate project construction.

 Program Eligibility: To be eligible for the Bridge Program a project must be approved or delegated by the Board of Regents with all funding sources identified.
 100% of donor funds must be pledged at Board approval.
 In other words, only donor funds with signed pledge forms at Board approval may be included in pledged amount.

 Use of Program Proceeds: Proceeds of this program may only be used to fund construction before pledged donor/gift funds are collected.

 Interest Rate: The interest rate shall be established at the time of first draw and will be fixed for the duration of the loan.
-The interest rate is determined by adding together a verifiable interest rate plus a spread.
+The current interest rate for Bridge financings is 3.0% (as of 3/1/20).

 Program Size: The minimum initial Bridge loan size is $2 million.
 At any time, the maximum outstanding loan balance cannot exceed the amount of remaining uncollected donor funds assigned to the project.
 Excluding the final repayment, principal repayments shall occur in increments of no less than $10,000.

-Final Amortization: No loan shall be outstanding more than 5-years after Board approval.
-The borrower shall be asked to repay outstanding program balances in full at the end of the 5-year period.
+Final Amortization: No loan shall be outstanding more than 7-years after Board approval.
+The borrower shall be asked to repay outstanding program balances in full at the end of the 7-year period.
+While access to the bridge loan may be available for up to 7 years after approval, the loan balance may not be outstanding longer than five years.

 Loan Process: Use of the Bridge Program is determined as part of the typical due diligence process associated with project and funding approval.
-Please contact your Treasury representative.
+Please contact Annette Sommer, Senior Associate Treasurer, Debt Management & Analytics, at email@example.com.

 Ongoing Disclosure and Program Requirements: Borrowers are asked to provide reports on the status and timing of pledges/gifts.
 The borrower may also be asked about the level of unrestricted reserves that could be used to pay the loan if necessary.